leahevy/cutyx/README.md

 ## 💫 [CutyX](https://github.com/leahevy/cutyx)

-Tool to organise your image gallery using machine learning technologies.
+Tool to organise your image gallery using machine learning.

+To get an overview how **CutyX** can be used, see the examples in the [documentation](https://leahevy.de/cutyx/cutyx/examples.html).

 [The source for this project is available here.](https://github.com/leahevy/cutyx)